awaescher/ObviousAwait/README.md

 # ❇️ Introducing ObviousAwait

-All of this above really bothered me since years.
-That's why I wanted to use obvious methods to define the behavior of continuation tasks.
+All of this above really bothered me for years.
+That's why I wanted to use obvious methods to define the behavior of code continuation.
 Methods which are ...
 - Simple but expressive
 - Easy to read
 - As short as possible